 - b.
-No natural drainages or riparian habitat are present on the project site.
-Therefore, no impacts to riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service would occur. - c.
+The project site does not contain any riparian habitat or other sensitive natural communities identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service.
+Therefore, no impact would occur. - c.
 There are no State or federally protected wetlands on the project site as defined by Section 404 of the Clean Water Act.
 Therefore, no impacts would occur. - d.
-While some animal species may move across the project site, the area is highly fragmented, contains many man-made barriers (e.g., subdivisions, streets, etc.) and does not connect two larger areas of habitat.
 The project site is not part of an established migratory wildlife corridor.
 Therefore, no impacts would occur. - e.
 The proposed project would not conflict with any local policies or ordinances, such as a tree preservation policy, protecting biological resources.
-The proposed project would be subject to the requirements of Ordinance No. 848, Biological Impact Fee, which requires the payment of \$770/acre to offset the cumulative loss of biological resources in the Antelope Valley as a result of development.
+The proposed project would be subject to the requirements of Ordinance No. 848, Biological Impact Fee, which requires the payment of \$770/acre to help offset the cumulative loss of biological resources in the Antelope Valley as a result of development.
 Therefore, no impacts would occur. - f.
 There are no Habitat Conservation Plans, Natural Community Conservation Plans, or other approved local, regional, or State habitat conservation plans which are applicable to the project site.
 The West Mojave Coordinated Habitat Conservation Plan only applies to federal land, specifically land owned by the Bureau of Land Management.
 In conjunction with the Coordinated Management Plan, a Habitat Conservation Plan (HCP) was proposed which would have applied to all private properties within the Plan Area.
 However, this HCP was never approved by the California Department of Fish and Wildlife nor was it adopted by the local agencies (counties and cities) within the Plan Area.
 As such, there is no HCP that is applicable to the project site and no impacts would occur.

-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
-Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?
-X b) Cause a substantial adverse change in the significance of an archaeological resources pursuant to §15064.5? Х c) Disturb any human remains, including those interred outside of dedicated cemeteries? Х a-c.
-A cultural resource survey was conducted for the project site by Hudlow Cultural Resource Associates and the results documented in a report entitled "A Phase I Cultural Resource Survey for APNs 3150-021-019, -020, -022, -023, -024, -025, and -026, 40th Street East and Lancaster Boulevard, City of Lancaster, California" and dated August 2020.
-The report includes a records search and a pedestrian survey of the project site.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact V. CU JLTURAL RESOURCES.
+Would the project: 1 ' use a substantial adverse change in the significance of istorical resource pursuant to §15064.5?
+X use a substantial adverse change in the significance of archaeological resources pursuant to §15064.5? Х turb any human remains, including those interred side of dedicated cemeteries? Х a-c.
+A cultural resource survey was conducted for the project site by RT Factfinder and the results documented in a report entitled "Phase I Cultural Resource Investigation for 120-acre Property Northeast of the Intersection of 15th Street East and East Avenue H-8 Lancaster, Los Angeles County California" and dated September 2004.
+This report was conducted for three tentative tracts map which included on-foot inspections, review of literature and records, preparation and filing of record forms and preparation of a Phase I report.